-- Some of the top benefits of filtering water are safer drinking water, improved taste, smell, and odor, reduced bottled water use, and long-term cost savings.
+- The top benefits of filtering water include safer water, improved taste, reduced bottled water use, and long-term cost savings.

-- However, using a water filtration system is more expensive up front, can decrease your water pressure, and requires more maintenance than simply drinking straight from the faucet.
+- However, a water filtration system is more expensive upfront, may decrease water pressure, and requires more maintenance than drinking straight from the faucet.

 Table of Contents

 If you already know the basic role of a water filter, feel free to skip straight to the benefits.

 A water filter is a device that removes unwanted impurities from tap water.
 The aim of filtration is to reduce the adverse health effects of drinking water straight from the tap and ensure that water tastes good.

 There are dozens of water filters on today’s market, each offering a specific filtration method.

 Four of the most popular water filtration methods are: